 According to the 2017 CDC report, 416 farmers and farm workers died from a work-related injury, resulting in a fatality rate of 20.4 deaths per 100,000 workers and every day, about 100 agricultural workers suffer a lost-work-time injury.
 In Minnesota, there were about 2,518 agricultural injuries over the past decade costing some $31.3 million.
 Hence, having a well-established network has become an important method for interchanging of ideas and sharing of expertise to solve the problems with greater creativity, resourcefulness and speed.

-This broad, cross-disciplinary network builds on the group’s diversity of skills, experiences, and knowledge in order to translate research, deliver education, and act as a surveillance stream for emerging occupational health and safety concerns in livestock production.
+This broad, cross-disciplinary network builds on the group’s skills, experiences, and knowledge in order to translate research, deliver education, and act as a surveillance stream for emerging occupational health and safety concerns in livestock production.

 PROJECT GOALS:

-- Develop a functional multidisciplinary network of diverse stakeholders that would address occupational health and safety issues among livestock workers.
+- Develop a functional multidisciplinary network of stakeholders that would address occupational health and safety issues among livestock workers.

 - Utilize the network as a surveillance mechanism for identifying emerging occupational health and safety issues.